sakibcy/Flutter-Features/README.md

 basic Material Design visual layout, allowing the simple addition of AppBar, BottomAppBar, FloatingActionButton, Drawer, SnackBar, BottomSheet, and more.

-Scaffold—Implements the Material Design visual layout, allowing the use of Flutter’s Material Components widgets
+`Scaffold` Implements the Material Design visual layout, allowing the use of Flutter’s Material Components widgets

 `AppBar` Implements the toolbar at the top of the screen

+`CircleAvatar` Usually used to show a rounded user profile photo, but you can use it for any image

+`Divider` Draws a horizontal line with padding above and below